 There is something else the homestead does that a conventional residential centre cannot.
 It makes people feel needed.
 Addiction strips agency.
 It reduces a person's world to one compulsive loop.
 A homestead reverses that.
 You are responsible for living things.
 The animals do not care about your diagnosis.
 They care that you showed up.
 That is a profoundly healing experience for someone who has spent years feeling like a burden.

 The research supports this.
 Green care and care farming have a growing evidence base in Scandinavia, the Netherlands, and the UK.
 Ireland is behind.
 There are a handful of social farms, most doing excellent work with intellectual disabilities and mental health.
-But there is almost nothing that combines a working homestead with residential addiction recovery and a trauma-informed clinical model.
+But there is nothing that combines a working homestead with residential addiction recovery and a trauma-informed clinical model.
 That is the gap Briar House is designed to fill.

 We are not building a luxury retreat.
 We are not building an institution.
 We are building a place where recovery happens because the day itself is worth getting up for.
 Where the structure comes from the land and the animals, not from a laminated schedule on the wall.
 Where the body leads and the mind follows.